 In the above graph, I've shown a more-or-less typical filter circuit, along with the response with different load impedances.
 Should a reviewer's (or customer's) speaker happen to be 16 ohms at 20kHz, then there will be a boost of 3dB at 20kHz with the filter shown.
 The response isn't deliberately done that way to look bad - it's a simple filter that's fairly typical of those used on commercial Class-D amplifiers.
 Some listeners will report that the amplifier has 'sparkling' high frequencies, and another will complain that it's 'harsh' and/ or 'ear piercing'.
 It's neither, it's simply a matter of an impedance mismatch.
 Some Class-D amps use a Zobel network at the output in an attempt to provide a predictable load impedance at 20kHz and above.

-In the past we have never had to worry about impedance.
-The amp has a very low impedance, speakers have a variable impedance that has a nominal quoted value, and no more needed to be said.
+In the past we have never had to worry too much about impedance.
+The power amp has a very low impedance, speakers have a variable impedance that has a nominal quoted value, and no more needed to be said.
 Class-D has changed that, but no-one is taking notice.
-If speaker makers were to add a network that ensured a specific and standardised impedance at 20kHz and above, many of the disparaging claims about Class-D amps would just go away.
+If speaker makers were to add a network that ensured a specific and standardised impedance at 20kHz and above, many of the disparaging claims about Class-D amps might just go away.
 This would also ensure that some of the (IMO 'lunatic fringe') esoteric speaker cables don't cause amplifiers to oscillate (but that's another story, described in Cable Impedance).
 Don't hold your breath.

 This type of amplifier is now very common for high-power amplifiers used in sound reinforcement applications.
 The amps are often very powerful (2kW or more in some cases), but are more efficient than Class-AB.
 At low power, a Class-G amp operates from relatively low voltage supply rails, minimising output transistor dissipation.
 When required, the signal draws current from the high voltage supply rails, using a second set of transistors to provide the signal peaks.
 See the ESP article that describes Class-G amplifiers in detail for more information.